ranm8/requestify/README.md

 #### `cache {{ cache: boolean, expires: number }}`
-Requistify has built-in Redis based caching mechanism.
+Requestify has built-in Redis based caching mechanism.
 For using this feature, set the cache property to true using the following object:

 ```javascript
 requestify.get('http://examples.com/api/foo', {